oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 Make sure that the permissions of the `/root/.pgpass` file are `0600`:

-    # chmod 0600 /root/.pgpass
+    $ chmod 0600 $HOME/.pgpass

-Now, with your normal user, not with `root`, change into the directory where you cloned the `ovirt-engine` git repository, then change into the `backend/manager/dbscritps` directory and run the `create_db_devel.sh` script:
+Now change into the directory where you cloned the `ovirt-engine` git repository, then change into the `backend/manager/dbscritps` directory and run the `create_db_devel.sh` script:

     $ cd $HOME/ovirt-engine/backend/manager/dbscripts
     $ ./create_db_devel.sh -u postgres